 While just about everyone has heard of ruby and sapphire, there is a third category of corundum, known as ‘fancy sapphire’, which represents every other color of corundum.
 Depending on the trace element contained within its crystal structure, fancy sapphires can be found in violet, green, yellow, orange, pink, purple, and many intermediate hues.
 Fancy sapphires can even be gray, black, or brown.
-Often when talking about a specific fancy sapphire, the name sapphire is preceded by the color name, such as green sapphire, pink sapphire, orange sapphire, padparadscha sapphire (a mixture of orange and pink colors), etc.
+When talking about a specific fancy sapphire, the name sapphire is preceded by the color name, such as green sapphire, pink sapphire, orange sapphire, padparadscha sapphire (a mixture of orange and pink colors), etc.

 There also is a fourth category of the mineral corundum known as phenomenal sapphires.
 This category refers to ‘star sapphires’ (any color except red, which is a star ruby) and ‘color change’ sapphires.